 4. Choose the clip on the timeline to activate the editing toolkits.
 Navigate to Copy on the bottom toolkits row.

 Pro Tip: Sometimes, you want to boomerang a certain segment of an existing video.
 To get there, you need to move the playhead to the start position and press Split.
 Next, you move the playhead to the end position, and press Split again.
-Select the redundant clips and choose delete.
+Select the redundant clips and choose the delete option.

 5. Click Copy and press Reverse.
 By doing this, you can make a boomerang out of a video.
 If necessary, repeat step 6 many times to make the boomerang video longer.